JeremyMarkWilcox/Basic_HTML_CSS/README.md

 This page has my personalized portfolio information on it.
 I spent some time playing with HTML and CSS to make it look unique but not overwhelming.
 I look forward to enhancing it further with JavaScript soon!

 ## Space Station Site
+This page page was a training exercise that uses CSS to create a navar, imagine containers, and dropdowns.
+As you could probably guess by the title is it space themed.

 ## BootStrap Project